Guria/gleojson/README.md

 **gleojson** is a GeoJSON parsing and encoding library for Gleam, following the [RFC 7946](https://tools.ietf.org/html/rfc7946) specification.
 It provides types and utility functions to encode and decode GeoJSON objects such as Points, LineStrings, Polygons, and more.

+**Note:** This package is currently in development and has not reached version 1.0.0 yet.
+The API is considered unstable and may undergo breaking changes in future releases.
+Please use with caution in production environments and expect potential updates that might require code changes.

 ## Installation

 Add **gleojson** to your Gleam project: